-- 1.1 All Educators, Course/Medical Directors, instructors and instructor candidates must abide by the Resuscitation Council UK Code of Conduct. - 1.2 Any profit made from Resuscitation Council UK (RCUK) provider courses should be used only for purposes directly related to resuscitation education and practice. - 1.3 Instructors must be aware of and follow the recommendations in the Equal Opportunities policy. - 1.4 Resuscitation Council UK is committed to a zero-tolerance approach to any unwanted, inappropriate and/or harmful sexual behaviours towards anyone involved in RCUK's courses.
-RCUK is committed to following the principles and actions as set out in the "Sexual Safety in Healthcare Organisational Charter". - 1.5 Instructors must be aware of and follow the recommendations in "Guidance for managing a candidate whose performance raises serious concerns for patient safety" (available on the Learning Management System (LMS)).
+- 1.1 These regulations must be read in conjunction with your Advanced Course Centre contract terms and conditions. - 1.2 All Educators, Course/Medical Directors, instructors and instructor candidates must abide by the Resuscitation Council UK Code of Conduct. - 1.3 Any profit made from Resuscitation Council UK (RCUK) provider courses should be used only for purposes directly related to resuscitation education and practice. - 1.4 Instructors must be aware of and follow the recommendations in the Equal Opportunities policy. - 1.5 Resuscitation Council UK is committed to a zero-tolerance approach to any unwanted, inappropriate and/or harmful sexual behaviours towards anyone involved in RCUK's courses.
+RCUK is committed to following the principles and actions as set out in the "Sexual Safety in Healthcare Organisational Charter". - 1.6 Instructors must be aware of and follow the recommendations in "Guidance for managing a candidate whose performance raises serious concerns for patient safety" (available on the Learning Management System (LMS)).
 This provides guidance on how to assist Course/Medical Directors and faculty where there are concerns about a candidate's clinical safety to the extent that there may be patient safety issues.